mcore1976/smartmetering/README.md

 2. THINGSPEAK platform as a target - files mainb + compileatmegab (for ATMEGA328P), main3b.c + compileattinyb (for ATTINY2313)

 The file "main3b.c"/"compileattinyb" and "mainb.c"/"compileattiny" are Thingspeak version.
-In this option MCU will inititate GPRS connection using SIM800L module every N minutes, then will contact Thingspeak server and make HTTP PUT to store your measurements from DHT22 sensor.
+In this option MCU will inititate GPRS connection for 30 seconds every N minutes using SIM800L module, then it will contact Thingspeak server and send HTTP POST towards Thingspeak servers to store your measurements from DHT22 sensor.
 How it works - details are here : https://www.teachmemicro.com/send-data-sim800-gprs-thingspeak/     and here   https://electronics-project-hub.com/send-data-to-thingspeak-arduino/
 To use these source file you have to create Thingspeak account and get API key first, then an update of source file is needed.
 API Key must be inserted into "main3b.c"/"mainb.c" source file as well as APN settings for GPRS access from your SIM card  ( it is marked in remarks in the code).